Other Locations

 Members of Salford public libraries can register as a member of the university library and receive their own membership card which will enable them to borrow from the university’s libraries and come and go as they please.
 You will need to show proof of identity with your address on such as a recent utility bill, or driving licence.

-Members of the university can join Salford’s public libraries, using university registration cards as proof of identity.
+Members of the university can join Salford’s public libraries.
 The access scheme is open to anybody who lives, works or studies in Salford.

 At University of Salford libraries: